metabin/metabin/README.md

 ---

+### Torrent-limited scale

-**Torrent-limited scale.** If copies of the same file come across several different torrents, they still do not complement each other as an alternative sources for those who download this file.
+If copies of the same file come across several different torrents, they still do not complement each other as an alternative sources for those who download this file.

 ![](/images/torrent-limited-scale.png)